Pavel Otdelnov: Combine. Retrospective, 2007—2008

 In 2007, Otdelnov and Egor Plotnikov went on a creative journey to Western Siberia where for two weeks they observed the operations of the Novokuznetsk Iron and Steel Plant and West-Siberian Metal Plant, two industrial behemoths built during the Soviet industrialization.
-The trip was initiated by Pavel Nikonov as a continuation to the Soviet practice of creative travel assignments.
+The trip was initiated by Pavel Nikonov as a continuation of the Soviet practice of creative travel assignments.
 The idea behind this particular trip was to reconceptualize the experience of artists who participated in expeditions to major national construction projects in the 1920s–30s: Alexander Drevin, Alexander Labas, Alexander Tyshler, Nadezhda Udaltsova, Alexander Shevchenko, and others.
-The resulting series of paintings by Otdelnov and Plotnikov based on photos and sketches from the trip were exhibited at Heritage gallery in May 2012.
-In Otdelnov’s words, that visit to Novokuznetsk enabled a view on the Soviet industrial architecture as ancient ruins, akin to the Baths of Caracalla or a Roman Forum, that apparently achieve reconciliation with the surrounding landscape and become its part.
+The resulting series of paintings by Otdelnov and Plotnikov based on photos and sketches from the trip were exhibited at Heritage Gallery in May 2012.
+In Otdelnov's words, that visit to Novokuznetsk enabled a view of the Soviet industrial architecture as ancient ruins, akin to the Baths of Caracalla or a Roman Forum, that apparently achieved reconciliation with the surrounding landscape and became its part.

 Land.
 Sky, 2007—2008

-In 2007-2008 Otdelnov painted a series of five abstract landscapes where he amalgamated the inflection of the Russian lyrical landscapes from the 19th century and the expressive language of abstract painting.
+In 2007–2008 Otdelnov painted a series of five abstract landscapes where he amalgamated the inflection of the Russian lyrical landscapes from the 19th century and the expressive language of abstract painting.
 In his LiveJournal, the artist refers to Alexei Savrasov and Mark Rothko as the two main sources for the series Land.
 Sky.
 Three of the five landscapes from it were exhibited at Art Sanatorium, an exhibition hosted by the Tretyakov Gallery in 2010.
-This was Otdelnov’s first attempt to present painting as part of an installation.
-The canvases were hung in a specially constructed isolated room with black walls, an invitation for the viewer to come inside and be surrounded with the acutely familiar Central Russia landscapes.
+This was Otdelnov's first attempt to present painting as part of an installation.
+The canvases were hung in a specially constructed isolated room with black walls, an invitation for the viewer to come inside and be surrounded by the acutely familiar Central Russia landscapes.

-Google landscapes and urban outskirts
+Google Landscapes and Urban Outskirts

-Around the same time, Otdelnov begins working with images found on Google Maps or its satellite service (Highway, 2009; Highway II, 2010; the Color Fields series, 2010).
+Around the same time, Otdelnov began working with images found on Google Maps or its satellite service (Highway, 2009; Highway II, 2010; the Color Fields series, 2010).
 Here, he seeks to contemplate the landscape from a removed perspective, whereby the computer screen acts as a filter to set a certain distance between the landscape and the artist.
 One of the notable influences on Otdelnov at the time was the Godfrey Reggio movie Koyaanisqatsi, with a minimalist score composed by Philip Glass.

 In the 2010s the artist lived in Khimki near Moscow and travelled to his studio in the capital every day.
-During his commute Otdelnov was able to take in the landscapes of the Moscow outskirts and he spent his weekend wandering around residential areas or the big waste dump not far from his home.
-These observation practices resulted in the series titled Metro, 2009–2010; In Motion, 2010; and the painting Desert, 2010, where the artist addresses for the first time the motifs central to his subsequent art: the urban outskirts, landfills and abandoned plots.
+During his commute, Otdelnov was able to take in the landscapes of the Moscow outskirts and spent his weekend wandering around residential areas or the big waste dump not far from his home.
+These observation practices resulted in the series titled Metro, 2009–2010; In Motion, 2010; and the painting Desert, 2010, where the artist addresses for the first time the motifs central to his subsequent art: the urban outskirts, landfills, and abandoned plots.